bhaskarkumar222/HR-Analytics/README.md

 ```
 #### Performance Analysis

-1. What is the average performance rating by department or job role?
+**1. What is the average performance rating by department or job role?**
 ```sql
 SELECT   department,
          AVG(Performancerating) AS Performance_rating